About Executive NEMS

 - Considerations for EDI and geographical diversity.

-Notification of Acceptance
+Notification of acceptance

-Program Fees
+Program fees

 - Participants are responsible for lodging.

-- A hotel block is available at the Staybridge Suites Saskatoon- University (complimentary breakfast included)
+- A hotel block is available at the Staybridge Suites Saskatoon-University (complimentary breakfast included)

 - Participants are responsible for travel costs

-Ready to Apply?
+Ready to apply?

 Please note that a non-refundable application fee of $100 CDN is required to process your application.
-Successful applicants will be instructed to complete a test administered by IAEA to determine their eligibility for the program.

 Questions